-When you have a multi-tiered hierarchy (something similar to the setup which I’ve mentioned in my previous posts and referred above), you’ll have to spend some time while doing the design of security role, security scopes in SCCM 2012.
+When you have a multi-tiered hierarchy (something similar to the setup I’ve mentioned in my previous posts and referred to above), you’ll have to spend some time designing security role security scopes in SCCM 2012.

 Here is the scenario.
-When “Application Administrator” (Default Security Role comes with CM 2012) tries to “create requirement” for new app model –> deployment type then he could not find any of the default condition drop down list.
+When “Application Administrator” (Default Security Role comes with CM 2012) tries to “create requirement” for new app model –> deployment type, then he could not find any of the default condition drop-down lists.

-So just give a background, these conditions you see in create requirement window are nothing but “Global Conditions“.
+So give a background, these conditions you see in create requirement window are nothing but “Global Conditions“.
 SCCM ConfigMgr Tip Not Able to Create Requirement for Deployment Type.

-For example “Total Physical Memory” is one of the default conditions or global conditions.
+For example, “Total Physical Memory” is one of the default conditions or global conditions.
 Fix SCCM ConfigMgr Tip Not Able to Create Requirement for Deployment Type?

-Why Application Administrator is NOT able to create or add requirement for deployment type?
-So basically, the point is Global Conditions are securable objects and we can assign security scopes to each global condition.
+Why is the Application Administrator unable to create or add requirements for deployment type?
+So basically, Global Conditions are securable objects, and we can assign security scopes to each global condition.

-Solution was to assign correct security scope/s for all global conditions.
+The solution was to assign the correct security scope/s for all global conditions.